 However, Latest in Beauty boxes are fab because alongside a subscription service they offer individual purchases too.
 Prices range from between £20-£40 for a box full of travel sized treats usually valuing well over £100-£150.

 I have bought them for myself in the past a couple of times and was impressed with the contents.
 Even though not all the products suited me it was still good value for money and a few items did make it into my essentials collections.
 I have also bought them as gifts for friends as I think they make the perfect present!

-However, if you do shop for beauty online whether discounted or otherwise, it makes sense to combine this with codes and offers that can bring the costs down even further.
-Whenever I am purchasing anything online, I always check sites such as voucher codes and hotdeals for any discounts on products or delivery as well as cashback sites such as Topcashback and Quidco for money back on your purchase.
+If possible, makes sense to combine this with codes and offers that can bring the costs down even further.
+Whenever I am purchasing anything online, I always check sites such as Voucher Codes and hotdeals for any discounts on products or delivery as well as cashback sites such as Topcashback and Quidco for money back on your purchase.

 Catalogue shops like Very and Asos often have sales or offers on across the entire range, and it can be forgotten that they stock beauty products too.
 High end products can end up with large discounts so these sites can be good places to stock up.

-Additionally if I have had an offer such as spend over £50.00 and get free next day delivery, but the dress I want is £48.00, adding a relatively low cost beauty item to qualify for the offer means you get a product for a discounted price – if you were going to have to pay for the delivery, you can deduct this from the cost of the product!
+Additionally if I have had an offer such as “spend over £50.00 and get free next day delivery”, but the dress I want is £38.00, adding in a beauty item to qualify for the offer means you get a product for a discounted price – if you were going to have to pay for the delivery, you can deduct this from the cost of the product!
 Of course, it is only a true saving if its a product you would have bought elsewhere anyway, but definately one to keep in mind!

 Ok, this one seems a bit of a cop out and stating the obvious a little, but when you are short of money and your birthday or Christmas rolls around, it can feel frustrating if you receive an unwanted gift you know cost a certain amount of money but there was something else you may have preferred.